Wabinab/Wabinab.github.io/_posts/2022-01-05-Diary Ruby On Rails Getting Started.md

 Though you can add css bootstrap to current files, it might fail.
 As one did, it fails with `yarn build:css` NoMethodError.
 So there are two ways to solve the problem: one is rebuilding from the beginning using `rails new name_of_project --css=bootstrap`, another being manually add the `build:css` function to `package.json`.
 The command will require you to run `rails new some_name --css=bootstrap`, copy the package.json build:css command from there, delete that project, then paste to the package.json you have.
 (As of rails v7.0.2.3).
 In the future, this might not require if they discover the bug and fix it.

+**The former is using Turbo, the latter uses importmap.
+So that's the difference.**

 If you are looking at Michael Hartl v6 tutorial (not the most current, but the book from archive which is quite old), there are some problem with the bootstrap.
 Specifically, the bootstrap I think it changes, so some classes no longer available.
 For example this:

 ```erb